The Choirboys (novel): Film, TV or theatrical adaptations

 In 1977, The Choirboys was adapted into a film starring Charles Durning, Perry King, James Woods, Louis Gossett Jr. and Randy Quaid.
 Ultimately the film was unsuccessful and critically panned.
 The entire ending was changed for the film, and critics complained that while the book showed the police officers as sympathetic characters, the film painted them as a bunch of drunken jerks.
 Wambaugh himself refused to have his name associated with the film, as he considered it to be an extremely poor interpretation of his novel.
-For this reason he is uncredited.
+He later said that the experience led him to produce his own films to protect his literary work.

 Several characters had their names changed from what they had been in the novel: